-- A.19 Business births as a percentage of the business base in the HEY LEP region stand at 11% which is in line with the Yorkshire and Humber (12%) and the national average (12%).
-Business birth rates in the HEY LEP region and Yorkshire and Humber have remained fairly constant between 2015 and 2020, with small annual fluctuations of 1-2% in line with business birth rate change seen nationally. - A.20 Business death rates in the HEY LEP region have remained relatively consistent between 2015 and 2020, with small variation of around 1% annually in line with annual changes seen nationally.
-Yorkshire and Humber have seen business death rates remain at 10% across the period with a 2017 fluctuation to 12%. - A.21 Net business births provide a measurement of the difference between business births and business deaths as a proportion of the total business base.
-Hull & East Yorkshire had a positive business rate of 2% in 2020 which higher than England (1%).
-Additionally, the net business birth rate in the immediate area has remained stable at 2% from 2015.
-Over the same period, business rates declined nationally by 3%.
-The City of Kingston upon Hull (2%) and East Riding of Yorkshire (1%) have similar net birth rates to the national average (2%).
+- A.20 Business births as a percentage of the business base in the HEY region stand at 12% which is in line with the Yorkshire and Humber (12%) and the national average (13%).
+Business birth rates in the HEY region and Yorkshire and Humber have remained constant between 2015 and 2020, with small annual fluctuations of 1-2% in line with business birth rate change seen nationally. - A.21 Business death rates in the HEY region have remained relatively consistent between 2015 and 2020, with small variation of around 1% annually in line with annual changes seen nationally.
+Latest figures for 2021 show birth rates in the HEY region to be 9%, whilst figures in Yorkshire and the Humber, as well as England both stand at 11%.

-- A.22 At the onset of the first national lockdown in March 2020, there was a peak in corporate insolvencies in the HEY LEP region (23 insolvencies).
-This level was not sustained, likely as a result of unprecedented government business support programmes, such as furloughing employment, small business grants, business rates holidays etc. Gazette insolvency data for September 2021 shows 12 corporate insolvencies in the HEY LEP region. - A.23 Between January and September 2021, Insolvencies of businesses within Hull & East Yorkshire were higher in East Riding of Yorkshire (56%) than Kingston upon Hull (44%).
+- A.22 Net business births provide a measurement of the difference between business births and business deaths as a proportion of the total business base.
+Hull & East Yorkshire had a positive business rate of 3% in 2021, a figure that is higher than England (1%), as it has been consistently since 2016.
+More locally, Kingston upon Hull has seen the highest net increase in birth rates in 2021 of 5%, whilst the figure in the East Riding of Yorkshire was 2% - A.23 However, over the five-year time period studied, business rates declined by 2% in Hull and East Yorkshire, 3% in Yorkshire and the Humber and 4% nationally.
+Only Kingston Upon Hull saw no change, whereby despite dropping to 0% in 2018, the figure in both 2016 and 2021 stood at 5%. - A.24 At the onset of the first national lockdown in March 2020, there was a peak in corporate insolvencies in the HEY region (23 insolvencies).
+This level was not sustained, likely as a result of unprecedented government business support programmes, such as furloughing employment, small business grants, business rates holidays etc. Gazette insolvency data for September 2021 shows 12 corporate insolvencies in the HEY region. - A.25 Between January and September 2021, Insolvencies of businesses within Hull & East Yorkshire were higher in East Riding of Yorkshire (56%) than Kingston upon Hull (44%).
 The sectors hardest hit include Accommodation and food service activities (11%) and Professional, Scientific and Technical activities (11%).
 The wholesale and retail sector also had a relatively high number of insolvencies registered (10%) as the impacts of COVID-19 on the high street and town centres, including closure of national retail chains caused business disruption within these sectors.
-Supply chain issues resulting from the EU Exit as well as the reduced supply of labour may be further contributing reasons to these insolvencies. - A.24 Local intelligence and Purchasing Managers Index (PMI) data suggest that new orders placed within Yorkshire & the Humber experienced a fall in early 2021, likely due to the national lockdown.
+Supply chain issues resulting from the EU Exit as well as the reduced supply of labour may be further contributing reasons to these insolvencies. - A.26 Local intelligence and Purchasing Managers Index (PMI) data suggest that new orders placed within Yorkshire & the Humber experienced a fall in early 2021, likely due to the national lockdown.
 However, recovery is underway as of Q3 2021, with the region showing a positive index of 55 (above 50 indicating growth).
 The Future Activity Index suggests there is growing optimism in the 12- month outlook of the Yorkshire and Humber with sentiment and positive expectation of future business activity in the year higher than the national average in Yorkshire and Humber and higher than most other regions of UK.
-Sentiment in the Yorkshire and Humber region was the second strongest across all 12 regions as of September 2021. - A.25 Underlying data points to the manufacturing sector having high-value growth in the region, and optimistic sentiment may reflect the region's unique sectoral mix of green energy and high technology companies that are positioned to thrive in the short-term.
+Sentiment in the Yorkshire and Humber region was the second strongest across all 12 regions as of September 2021. - A.27 Underlying data points to the manufacturing sector having high-value growth in the region, and optimistic sentiment may reflect the region's unique sectoral mix of green energy and high technology companies that are positioned to thrive in the short-term.